Skip to main content

 Wood vs Plastic vs Mechanical — Which Type Has the Most Test Failures

 Plastic pencils — made from extruded polystyrene (PS) or acrylonitrile butadiene styrene (ABS) resin — carry a different safety profile from wood-cased pencils.
 The core is not the risk.
-The plastic body is.
-Under REACH Annex XVII, Entry 51, plasticized materials in children's articles must not contain phthalates (DEHP, DBP, BBP, DIBP) above 0.1% by weight.
-A 2023 Hamburg import lab test found 8 of 42 non-EU plastic stationery items exceeded the phthalate threshold — always in the barrel, never in the core or eraser.
-Wood-free pencils using resin-bonded composite cores represent a middle ground: no PVC phthalate risk, but the binder resin demands documentation.
-Each incoming resin batch at a factory should arrive with a material declaration listing CAS numbers for every plasticizer, flame retardant, and stabilizer — typically 4 to 7 additives per compound.
-A buyer who orders plastic or wood-free pencils in bulk without requesting these batch declarations is importing blind.
+The plastic body, eraser, and any soft grip material need restricted-substance documentation, especially when the product is sold for children.
+Wood-free pencils using resin-bonded composite cores represent a middle ground: no wood coating risk, but the binder resin still demands batch-level material declarations.
+A buyer who orders plastic or wood-free pencils in bulk without requesting these documents is importing blind.

 How to Verify a Factory's Safety Compliance When You Cannot Visit